jorge07/ddd-playground/README.md

 ###CI/CD

-Follow the gitlab-ci.yml file, it's clear enough.
+Follow the `gitlab-ci.yml` file, it's clear enough and contains a simply workflow to:

+- build the isolated environment
+- `docker-comnpose -p` to avoid parallel jobs conflicts
+- provision the environment
+- run the test
+- extract reports
+- Build and store the artifacts (Docker images)
+- Clean the environment